-- 6 Types of impacts would be similar as described for Alternative 1 for wildfire suppression - 7 responses and fire management activities.
-The major difference is that under Alternative 2 - 8 wildfires can be managed for multiple objectives.
-This means wildfires will be allowed to burn - 9 as long as they meet management defined limitations as specified in the Park's SFMP. - Wildfires managed for other resources are monitored and if monitoring indicates the smoke - from the wildfire will negatively impact defined smoke sensitive areas the fire is suppressed. - The infrequency of wildfires in the park, historically 1 per year burning an average of 0.4 acres - means that there will be minimal opportunities for negative direct impacts on air quality.
+Types of impacts would be similar as described for Alternative 1 for wildfire suppression responses and fire management activities.
+The major difference is that under Alternative 2 wildfires can be managed for multiple objectives.
+This means wildfires will be allowed to burn as long as they meet management defined limitations as specified in the Park's SFMP.
+Wildfires managed for other resources are monitored and if monitoring indicates the smoke from the wildfire will negatively impact defined smoke sensitive areas the fire is suppressed.
+The infrequency of wildfires in the park, historically 1 per year burning an average of 0.4 acres means that there will be minimal opportunities for negative direct impacts on air quality.

-- Direct and indirect impacts of prescribed fire on air quality in Alternative 2 are the same as in - Alternative 1.
-The difference is that Alternative 2 proposes an increased prescribed burn - program, from 4,350 acres (Alternative 1) per decade up to approximately 10,570 acres per - decade (10,470 acres prescribed burns and 100 acres of pile burns) under Alternative 2. - 20 Although more acres overall will be burned, dust generated from prescribed burn operations - would have essentially the same direct effects as discussed in Alternative 1.
+Direct and indirect impacts of prescribed fire on air quality in Alternative 2 are the same as in Alternative 1.
+The difference is that Alternative 2 proposes an increased prescribed burn program, from 4,350 acres (Alternative 1) per decade up to a maximum of 12,000 per decade under Alternative 2.

+Although more acres overall will be burned, dust generated from prescribed burn operations would have essentially the same direct effects as discussed in Alternative 1.

-22 3.1.2.2.3 Mechanical and Manual Fuels Reduction Project Operations
+3.1.2.2.3 Mechanical and Manual Fuels Reduction Project Operations

-- Use of large machinery in mechanical fuels reduction projects and small engines such as - 24 mowers chainsaws in manual fuel reduction would have the same effects as normal - 25 maintenance equipment: back hoes, dump trucks, chainsaws and weed whackers used in the - park.
+Use of large machinery in mechanical fuels reduction projects and small engines such as mowers chainsaws in manual fuel reduction would have the same effects as normal maintenance equipment: back hoes, dump trucks, chainsaws and weed whackers used in the park.
 The effects would be temporary and localized and have minimal impacts on air quality.